 Introduction

-For over 50 years, YSU’s University Theatre has offered degrees and high-quality productions that critically and creatively serve Youngstown State University, Cliffe College, and the region.
+Welcome to University Theatre at Youngstown State University!
+For over 60 years, University Theatre has offered degrees and high-quality productions that critically and creatively serve Youngstown State University, the Cliffe College of Creative Arts, and the region.
 Our world-class faculty and staff provide outstanding training for the theatre professionals of tomorrow.
 Through coursework and hands-on experiences on stage and behind the scenes, our students explore all aspects of the theatre arts.
-Students receive individualized attention and one-on-one mentoring from our faculty and staff, and our program prepares them with the skills needed for a variety of careers in the theatre arts and beyond.
-Each year, they're engaged in numerous fully produced mainstage Theatre and Musical Theatre productions, cabarets, the Festival of New Works, conferences, masterclasses with internationally acclaimed guest directors and actors, and more.
+Students receive individualized attention and one-on-one mentoring from our faculty and staff, and our program prepares them with the skills needed for numerous careers in the theatre arts and beyond.
+Each year, they're engaged in multiple fully produced mainstage theatre and musical theatre productions, cabarets, the Festival of New Works, conferences, masterclasses with internationally acclaimed guest directors and actors, and more.
+Theatre majors routinely win coveted internships and seats in acclaimed workshops—including those with Netflix, the Open Jar Institute, Disney's Animal Kingdom, the London Academy of Music and Dramatic Art, Cedar Point, and others—and perform and win awards at the Kennedy Center American College Theater Festival (KCACTF).

 University Theatre offers the professional Bachelor of Fine Arts (B.F.A.) degree, where students may pursue either Theatre or a Musical Theatre concentration, and the Bachelor of Arts (B.A.) degree in Theatre Studies as well as a Film/Video concentration.
 The department also supports minors in dance, film studies, musical theatre, puppetry, and theatre.

 Our alumni may be seen regionally, nationally, and internationally across the theatre and entertainment industries.
-Our graduates are found on stage and screen—from Tony Award-winning Hadestown to Days of Our Lives—and receiving nominations and awards from The Tony's to The GRAMMYS®.
-Our dynamic programs also empower our alumni to become successful directors, designers, choreographers, and more at the national level, including the Great Lakes Theatre Festival and similar festivals.
-University Theatre degrees and programs will prepare you for success in the theatre industries no matter the path you choose.
+Our graduates are found on stage and screen—from Tony Award-winning Hadestown to Days of Our Lives—and receiving nominations and awards from The Tonys to The GRAMMYS®.
+Our dynamic programs also empower our alumni to become successful directors, designers, choreographers, and more at the national level, including at the Great Lakes Theatre Festival and similar venues.
+Our students hone their artistic and technical abilities and also develop a range of other valuable transferable proficiencies.
+They earn degrees in areas about which they are passionate, and their skills are applicable to careers in numerous professions across the theatre and entertainment industries and more.

 Dr. Joseph Carucci, Director